materialsvirtuallab/matgenb/docs/index.md

 Just fork, write your awesome notebook and submit a pull request.

-# A few ground rules
+# How to contribute

+1. Fork this repo and clone.
+2. Write a new notebook in the `notebooks` folder.
-1. Notebooks should be well-documented and simple.
+3. Notebooks should be well-documented and simple.
 The idea here is to be pedagogical.
 A newcomer to the software (with the right materials science background) should be able to follow the logic without too much difficulty.
+Feel free to add authorship and contact information, as well as works to cite and acknowledge your contributions.

-2. Notebooks should be placed in the appropriate year folder, and the name should start with the date of the notebook in `YYYY-MM-DD-<intuitive title>`format.
+4. Notebooks should be placed in the `notebooks` folder, and the name should start with the date in `YYYY-MM-DD-<intuitive title>`format.
 See [existing examples](https://github.com/materialsvirtuallab/matgenb/tree/master/notebooks).

-3. Feel free to add authorship and contact information, as well as works to cite and acknowledge your contributions.
+5. In the root folder of the repo, type `jupyter nbconvert --to html notebooks/*.ipynb --output-dir docs/_posts`
+5. Commit, push and submit a pull request.